gamedevware/charon/docs/gamedata/schemas/schema.rst

 Properties
 ----------

-A list of :doc:`Properties <property>` that define the fields associated with this schema.
+A list of :doc:`Properties <../properties/property>` that define the fields associated with this schema.

 See also
 --------